Skip to main content

 Book Thoughts

 This is a book where hope defies all odds, bringing to life the dilemma of love versus duty in such a visceral manner.
 Sense and Suitability not only ripped my heart out while reading it, but it mended it right back up the more time I spent getting to see Emmeline and Simon in action.
-This captivating story is the most sublime second chance romance I've had the pleasure of reading where my emotions went along with the roller coaster between reality and dreams.
+This captivating story is the most sublime second chance romance I've had the pleasure of reading where my emotions went along on the roller coaster between reality and dreams.
 Marketed as clean fiction, Christian readers will be delighted to know that there are powerful and overt themes about God as the Author of our lives, which translates well into how Emmeline and Simon need to look beyond themselves for solutions.
 At the same time, these two characters are the definition of what it means to keep doing the next, right thing in life, not sitting back as passive observers of their circumstances.

 I love that Sense and Sensibility is heavily referenced, with much inspiration drawn from the characters of the book.
 There are also traces of Catherine Morland, Emma Woodhouse, and Fanny Price (including a funny misassumption) sprinkled throughout, with even more Jane Austen Easter eggs for the avid reader to find.
 More than anything, I feel like this book delves into Elinor Dashwood's heart with fine precision and in such a profound manner as to exemplify what sacrificial love looks and feels like.
 Readers who love Jane Austen will find that Sense and Suitability brilliantly captures the complex world of the Regency era by thoroughly examining the motivations of the heart versus the dictates of society.
 It's a wholly satisfying book that expounds on forgiveness, triumph, and character in the most suitable of ways.